uniqthw/Kahukura-Bot/README.md

 1. Rename the `settings.example.json` file to `settings.json`.
 2. Fill out the `token` property with the Discord token.
 3. Fill out the `mongo` property with a MongoDB connection URI.
 This needs to include the database.
-4. Fill out the `guildID` property with the ID of the server you are using the bot on.
+4. Fill out all other properties with the appropriate values.
-5. Fill out the `rolesID.unverified` property with a Discord role ID for an unverified role.
-This will be assigned to users who are not verified, and can be used to prevent people from sending messages using channel overrides.

 ### Installation and running
 1. Run the `pnpm i` command to install all of the bot dependencies.